zerogravitylabs/hack-the-valley-2018/README.md

 # Hack The Valley ZGL Challenge 2018

+## Prerequisites

+We expect challanges with prior knowledge in Python, and Keras to perrform well.

 ## Challenge

 The goal of this challange is to build a machine learning model to preduct future Etherium prices.